-- 45.19.
-Once a derogation request has been rejected or approved, or rejected approved, the derogation details, containing name and type of party that applied, the areas of code that the derogation applies to, length of derogation, and any other specific conditions (eg location), will be published on the Joint Office website no sooner than the business day following the business day in which the notice in Business RuleBRs 15, 16 or 18 45 has been sent. - 46.20.
-A notice of rejection or approval of Derogation, including the information included in Business Rule 14, or where applicable a notice of rejection of Derogation, will be issued to the applying party as soon as practicable. - 47.21.
-An approved Derogation may be used it its entirety, or used in a limited capacity by the application party (eg a derogation may be approved for 4500 meter points, however only 2500 meter points may actually be part of the trial). - 48.22.
-An approved derogation may be requested to be varied by submission of a new derogation request via Joint office clearly showing it is intended to supersede the original derogation, along with clear change marking of differences to approved derogation. - 49.23.
+19. Once a derogation request has been approved, or rejected, the derogation details, containing name and type of party that applied, the areas of code that the derogation applies to, length of derogation, and any other specific conditions (eg location), will be published on the Joint Office website no sooner than the business day following the business day in which the notice in BRs 15, 16 or 18 has been sent.

+- 21. An approved Derogation may be used it its entirety, or used in a limited capacity by the application party (eg a derogation may be approved for 4500 meter points, however only 2500 meter points may actually be part of the trial). - 22.
+An approved derogation may be requested to be varied by submission of a new derogation request via Joint office clearly showing it is intended to supersede the original derogation, along with clear change marking of differences to approved derogation. - 23.
 At the end of the derogation period/milestone the proposer must issue a statement to the Code Administrator confirming that they have now reverted back to standard UNC, including any system changes.
 This should be submitted on (or before) the date the derogation ends.
-(Should this not be received it will be assumed that the party is in breach of code). - 20.
-For the avoidance of doubt: Should it be brought to the Jeint Offices attention code administrators attendion that a User be thought to be in breach of their Derogation, this will be brought to the next standard, or extraordinary, UNC Panel meeting.
-The Panel will discuss and decide whether the breach is material, and if so, may write to Ofgem to request that the derogation is revoked.
-A derogation, the code administrator may choose to bring this to the attention of The Authority
+(Should this not be received it will be assumed that the party is in breach of code).

+For the avoidance of doubt: Should it be brought to the code administrators attendion that a User be thought to be in breach of A derogation, the code administrator may choose to bring this to the attention of The Authority